avalon60/ctk_theme_builder/docs/UserGuide-2.3.md

 The new theme adopts all non-color properties from the primary theme selection.

-### The About CTk Theme Builder Dialog
+### The About CTk Theme Builder Dialogue

-About the About dialog...
+About the About dialogue...

 ![about](https://github.com/avalon60/ctk_theme_builder/assets/89534395/e37d58b7-6e6b-4291-acb5-77d64f22c5d5)